Break up commentary

 - So, on “Do you want to keep going in this relationship?”, Euan is yes and Abby is no.

-- Strictly speaking, as soon as Abby says no to the relationship, that’s the end of it—she can walk away, and Euan has to respect her decision.
+- As soon as Abby says no to the relationship, that’s the end of it—she can walk away, and Euan has to respect her decision.

 - Emotional reality is more complicated.
 Euan is shocked and upset, and Abby tries to let him down gently—but it doesn’t work, Euan still gets upset.